About This Policy

 - Cancellation and flight change fees for non-business or non-emergency reasons

-If the traveler incurs unanticipated expenses that exceed either the approved travel request and/or the approved rates, a written justification must be attached to the Travel Expense Invoice form.
-The supervisor and fiscal agent must approve (initial separately) exceptional expenses.
+If the traveler incurs unanticipated expenses that exceed either the approved travel request and/or the approved rates, a written justification must be attached to the Expense report.
 Reimbursement for these expenses is subject to review and approval by the division’s Vice President and by the University Controller or the Vice President for Finance and Treasurer.

-Eligible expenses will be reimbursed upon submission of the Travel Expense Invoice form to Accounts Payable.
-Travelers can expect payment within 15 business days of receipt of appropriate documentation by the Accounts Payable office.
+Eligible expenses not paid with a University issued Travel card will be reimbursed upon submission of the Expense Report to Accounts Payable.
+Travelers can expect payment within 10 business days of receipt of appropriate documentation by the Accounts Payable office.

-Travelers shall be allowed to retain all frequent flyer awards offered by the airlines.
+Travelers shall be allowed to retain all frequent flyer rewards offered by the airlines.
 However, travelers may not select a higher priced flight in order to participate in a carrier’s frequent flyer program or take unnecessary trips to earn more mileage credits.
 It is the traveler’s responsibility to track frequent flyer awards directly with the airlines.
 Any tax liability resulting from these awards shall be the sole responsibility of the traveler earning such benefits.
+Memberships for airline clubs or premium services are not reimbursable.